Best guitar wireless systems 2025: set your playing free, from the rehearsal room to the stage

 ❌ Avoid if you want to play live: There's no pedalboard-mounted charging facility, so you'll need a separate phone charger if you want to use them live and prevent any mishaps.

-A new offering from everyone’s favorite smart amp manufacturer, the Positive Grid Spark Link is a wireless guitar system that pairs perfectly with the company’s smart amps but is versatile enough to work well anywhere.
+A new offering from everyone’s favorite smart amp manufacturer, the Positive Grid Spark Link is a wireless guitar system that pairs perfectly with the company’s smart amps, making it an excellent choice for guitarists playing at home.

-The sound quality is phenomenal, and we managed to walk around our entire house whilst maintaining a signal and even placed it near our WiFi router with no noticeable interference.
-The only downside for us is that there’s no dedicated charger for mounting on a pedalboard, which could limit some of its potential as a live wireless guitar system.
+The sound quality is phenomenal, and I managed to walk around my entire house while maintaining a signal and even placed it near my WiFi router with no noticeable interference.
+The only downside for me is that there’s no dedicated charger for mounting on a pedalboard, which could limit some of its potential as a live wireless guitar system.

 If you’re playing bigger stages or need a longer-range guitar wireless system, the Shire QLXD14 is a pro-level bit of kit that will have you covered.
 Packed with easy connectivity and professional-grade functionality, this is a serious bit of kit for the guitar players who really know their stuff.

-As far as plug in and play options go, you’re hard pressed to look past the NUX B5RC.
+As far as plug-in and play options go, you’re hard-pressed to look past the NUX B5RC.
 A relatively new option on the scene, the B5RC has been designed with usability in mind and can be played right out of the box thanks to its use of automatic frequency matching.
-It’s also compatible with all types of electric guitars, acoustic-electric guitars, bass guitars and ukuleles, no matter with active or passive, piezo or magnetic pickups, making it a great option for people who need to use it on a few different instruments.

 A smarter take on the dongle transmitter/receiver setup, Sennheiser’s XSW-D set is another wireless system that offers fuss-free use and high performance.
 In our test, we found the latency to be super-low - less than 4ms - meaning you play without noticing a delay.
 The XSW-D also boasts a maximum range of 250 feet in optimal conditions, which is more than most of us would need.